wolflo/evm-opcodes/README.md

 - `all_but_one_64th = remaining_gas - (remaining_gas // 64)`
 - `gas_sent_with_call = min(requested_gas, all_but_one_64th)`

-Also note that any portion of `gas_sent_with_call` that is not used by the recipient of the call is refunded to the caller after the call returns.
+Any portion of `gas_sent_with_call` that is not used by the recipient of the call is refunded to the caller after the call returns.
+Also, if `call_value > 0`, a 2300 gas stipend is added to the amount of gas included in the call, but not to the cost of making the call.

 ## AF: INVALID